 My priorities for 2024, as your elected representative on the City of London Corporation, are:

-1. Recovery and promotion of the City as a place to do business
+1. Recovery and redefining the City as a 'Destination City' for all.

-I sit on the Policy and Resources Committee as Vice Chairman and the Public Relations and Economic Development Committee of the City Corporation.
-Support for SMEs through the pandemic has been a vital area of focus for me and this will continue through the recovery and return to the City.
-I have continued to press for support for SMEs and start-ups in the City.
+I am a Vice Chairman of the Policy Committee of the City Corporation.
+Support for SMEs through the pandemic has been a vital area of focus for me and this will continue through the recovery and revitalisation of the City.
+I supported the formation of 2 recovery grant schemes for SMEs up to £60m.
 It is vital that the Square Mile remains internationally competitive and locally vibrant and I am committed to ensuring that the City is the world’s most innovative, inclusive and sustainable business ecosystem, and an attractive place to work, live, learn and visit.
 We need to do more to deliver a broader economic base, socially inclusive and green growth, and a vibrant culture in the Square Mile.
 A strong business offer and a strong leisure offer.

 2. Addressing social issues

-I invite Ward businesses to meet on a regular basis to discuss business and social Issues for example RSA hosted a discussion on Homelessness and Rough Sleeping in the City at my request.
+I will continue to invite people in our Ward to meet to discuss business and social Issues, for example Homelessness and Rough Sleeping.
 I am involved in opening up opportunities for young people through providing experience of work and career advice.
-I am Chairman of Partnership for Young London and, as a Governor of two of the City Corporation sponsored schools, I will continue to devote time and attention to youth opportunity in London where youth unemployment is again a huge issue made worse by the pandemic.
-Social mobility needs to improve further as a key driver of delivering opportunity for young people.
-I have been directly involved with the HM Treasury Skills Taskforce with former MP Mark Hoban.
+I am Chairman of Partnership for Young London and, as a Governor of two of the City Corporation sponsored schools, I will continue to devote time and attention to youth opportunity in London where youth unemployment and wellbeing is a huge issue made much worse by the pandemic.
+Social mobility must improve further as a key to delivering opportunity for young people.
+I have been directly involved with HM Treasury Skills Taskforce.